LiamOSullivan/luas-archive-data/README.md

     files: luas-TIMESTAMP.json

 That is, a directory is created for every hour of the day and readings taken every minute are each saved to a file, named with a timestamp.
-An additional 'flat' directory saves the json data in non-hierarchical format.